 CanWeld is a dynamic trade show and conference for the welding, fabricating, metal forming and finishing industry in Canada.
 The event is organized in partnership between the CWB Group and dmg::events.

-Entering its eighth year in 2017, the world-class CanWeld Conference and trade show will feature live working equipment and technology, and unparalleled industry networking for decision‐makers ready to do business.
+Entering its ninth year in 2018, the world-class CanWeld Conference and trade show will feature live working equipment and technology, and unparalleled industry networking for decision‐makers ready to do business.

-Located in Edmonton in 2016, the energy manufacturing heartland of Alberta, CanWeld served the vital elements of the oil & gas, agriculture, mining and general manufacturing supply chain through multiple tiers.
+Located in Montreal, QC, in 2017, the energy manufacturing heartland of Alberta, CanWeld served the vital elements of the oil & gas, agriculture, mining and general manufacturing supply chain through multiple tiers.

 dmg :: events is the name behind many of the largest energy events in the world such as Global Petroleum Show (Calgary, Canada); ADIPEC (Abu Dhabie, UAE); International Pipeline Exposition (Calgary, Canada); Heavy Oil Latin America Conference & Exhibition (Mexico); Oil Sands Trade Show & Conference (Fort McMurray, Canada); and GasTech (Japan).
 Headquartered in London, UK with offices in key locations including Calgary, Canada; Abu Dhabi, UAE, Houston, Texas and Dallas, Texas, dmg events brings more than 100 years’ experience in organizing exhibitions and conferences around the world.